 Germs called group A Streptococcus (also known as Strep A) can cause infections in the throat and in skin sores.
 The body’s immune system fights the Strep A germs, but for some people, the body’s immune system gets confused.
-It fights the Strep A germ and also attacks healthy parts of the body including the joints, heart, brain and skin.
-This immune reaction to the Strep A germ causes an illness called acute rheumatic fever (also known as ARF).
+It fights the Strep A germ but also attacks healthy parts of the body including the joints, heart, brain and skin.
+This attack on healthy body parts causes an illness called rheumatic fever.

 Joints (arthritis/arthralgia): pain and swelling, commonly in the knees, hips, ankles, wrists and elbows.
-Some people are in so much pain they can’t walk.
+Some people have so much pain they can’t walk.

 Heart (carditis): swelling of the heart, which may cause chest pain and a heart murmur.

-Brain (chorea): jerky movements that can’t be controlled.
+Brain (Sydenham chorea): jerky movements that can’t be controlled.
 These movements can last for many months but stop during sleep.

 Skin: small lumps under the skin around the joints (subcutaneous nodules) or a painless rash (erythema marginatum).
 Skin symptoms are rare.